pepollms/tracker/_doc/op_3_operations.md

 ## Create Markdown Files

-Markdown files are template files for rendering by Jekyll.
+Markdown files are template files rendered by Jekyll to produce HTML files.
-They are automatically created based on data imported into the database and processed by Jekyll to produce the HTML files.
+They are automatically created based on the data in the database.

-This procedure is automatically called during system initialization.
-This procedure may be performed separately only during testing.
+The markdown file creation is automatically called by the initialization script, although it may be performed separately.

-The following command creates all markdown files in the `district`, `municipality` and `barangay` directories under the project root directory.
+The following command creates all markdown files for the `district`, `municipality` and `barangay` directories under the project root directory.
+The number of created markdown files depends on the number districts, municipalities and barangays in the database.

 ~~~
 $ ./import.sh --create-markdown
 ~~~

-The number of created markdown files will depend on the number districts, municipalities and barangays in the database.

 ## Generate In-Favor Mock Data

-In-Favor mock data is used during testing to verify correct system output.
+In-Favor mock data is used during testing to verify computation routines.
 This procedure creates mock data in the _poll monitoring table_.

-This procedure is not called during system initialization.
+This procedure is not called by the initialization script.
-This procedure may be performed separately only during testing.

-The command has the following sytax:
+The following command syntax shows how it can be used:

 ~~~
 $ ./import.sh --mock <-a n | -p x m> <-a n | -p x m>